Ravi-0809/network-scrapper/README.md

 - Multiple jobs can be triggered in parallel and the output is stored in mongodb
 ### Data Storage
 - Scraped HAR data is stored as a json in mongodb directly
-- An attribute of the input URL is added for easier retrieval for the GET API
+- The attributes `input URL` and `timestamp` are added for easier retrieval for the GET API
+- Only one HAR document is stored per input URL.
+If the same URL is passed again, the existing data would be overwritten.
+    - This choice was made because this is a sample project.
+In production, we could version the documents or query by timestamp
 - Further optimisation to be done in the way data is stored which is mentioned at the end

 ## APIs and Usage